Director of Counseling Practicums & Internships; Assistant Professor, School of Liberal Arts & Sciences

 - Certificate in Completion of 25 Hours in Crisis Intervention, Keystone Crisis Intervention Team

-Prior to working at Cairn, Sarah worked as therapeutic staff support in an elementary school and as a home companion in elderly care.
+Prior to working at Cairn, Sarah Ensslen worked in Behavioral Health Rehabilitation Services (BHRS) as therapeutic staff support and as a home companion in elderly care.

 - Group Dynamics